open-spaced-repetition/fsrs4anki/README.md

 The scheduler is based on a variant of the DSR (Difficulty, Stability, Retrievability) model, which is used to predict memory states.
 The scheduler aims to achieve the requested retention for each card and each review.

 The optimizer applies *Maximum Likelihood Estimation* and *Backpropagation Through Time* to estimate the stability of memory and learn the laws of memory from time-series review logs.
+Then, it can find the optimal retention to minimize the repetitions via the stochastic shortest path algorithm.

 For more detail on the mechanism of the FSRS algorithm, please see this paper: [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://www.maimemo.com/paper/).

+[FSRS4Anki Helper](https://github.com/open-spaced-repetition/fsrs4anki-helper) is an Anki add-on that supports the FSRS4Anki Scheduler.
+It can (1) **reschedule** cards based on their entire review histories, (2) **postpone** due cards whose retention is higher than your target, and (3) **advance** undue cards whose retention is lower than your target.

 ## Usage